PARADISESCRIPTS/paradise_avgping/README.md

-# paradise_avgping
- A Script To Show Average Ping Of the server
+# A Script To Show Average Ping Of the server

 Preview :